-There are no recognised gains or losses in 2012 or 2011 other than the deficit shown for the year, which arises from continuing activities.
+There are no recognised gains or losses in 2013 or 2012 other than those dealt with above.
+All results of the company refer to continuing activities.

 The notes on pages 10 to 15 form part of these financial statements.

 BALANCE SHEET